ethanjudkins/final-project/README.md

-*note: the background music file was too large to add to github, so it was submitted to canvas instead.
-You can hear it during the video at parts*
+*note: the background music file was too large to add to github, but you can hear it during the demonstration video at parts*